fauziyyanura/travel-landing-app/README.md

 ## Author(s)
 If you have any questions or need further assistance, feel free to reach out:
-- **Name:** Fauziyya Nura
+- **Name:** Fauziyya Nura Ahmed
 - **Email:** fauziyyanuraahmad@gmail.com
 - **GitHub:** https://github.com/fauziyyanura
 - **Website:** https://travel-landing-app.onrender.com

-  Thank you for visiting the Travel Website mobile view repository.We hope you find it useful and enjoy contributing to the project!
+  Thank you for visiting the Travel Website desktop view repository.We hope you find it useful and enjoy contributing to the project!